 The legislature meets this as follows:

-1. Greater role for victims: victims are given the same position as in the amicable settlement.
+- Greater role for victims: victims are given the same position as in the amicable settlement.
 Without an agreement with the victims (including tax and social administration) and full compensation for damages, a VES is not possible.
 From now on, the amount of compensation must be in the agreement with the prosecution.

 As with the amicable settlement, the VES can still be adopted if the defendant acknowledges his civil liability in writing and proves that the uncontested part of the damage was compensated.
 In practice, this will have to avoid that the role of the victim would lead to excessive problems and delays.
 The victim can then start another procedure before the civil court to obtain compensation for the disputed part of the damage.
-Only tax and social adminsitration have an effective veto right.
+Only tax and social adminsitration have an effective veto right. - Discretion: the court's review of the VES will now be done behind closed doors.
+Only if the court subsequently ratifies the VES will this take place in public session.
+Thus, the rights of defence of the accused, who would still have to appear before the criminal court in the absence of ratification of the VES, must be safeguarded.
+The strict confidentiality of the VES until possible ratification is crucial for this.

 Short-term risk management

 Despite the tightened conditions, we believe these methods of handling criminal cases remain interesting for directors and companies.
-On the basis of energetic negotiations with the prosecution and/or any victims can still come to a reasonable deal that allows the risks of a criminal trial in the short term are mastered
+On the basis of energetic negotiations with the prosecution and/or any victims can still come to a reasonable deal that allows the risks of a criminal trial in the short term are mastered.